 You can cancel our newsletter at any given time, hence withdraw your consent for data processing and storage.
 By unsubscribing our newsletter service all your personal data will be removed from our database and MailChimp (including all statistics, reports and analyzes connected to your individual data).
 Please note that, due to technical reasons, it is not possible withdraw your consent for MailChimp’s analyzing tool, without unsubscribing our newsletter.

 To cancel our newsletter, please click on the unsubscribe link placed at the bottom of each newsletter OR email our office.

 Legal basis of General Data Protection Regulation (GDPR)

 In accordance with the provisions of the EU Data Protection Regulation (GDPR), which will apply from 25 May 2018 onwards, we hereby inform you that our request for your consent to processing your personal data is based on Articles 6 and 7 GDPR.
 The use of the newsletter service provider MailChimp, its statistical survey and analyzing tools, as well as our recording of the registration process, are based on our legitimate interests in accordance with the legal requirements of GDPR.
 Our main concern is to operate a user-friendly and secure newsletter system, serving our business interests and satisfying the high expectations of our users.

 Applicants can register for our membership by filling out the membership request on our website or by sending an email.

 In order to join our association, we request the following data:

-- Full name of at least one contact person
+- Full name of legal representative and contact person

 - Billing address / and name of billing entity (if different from organization name)